Psilocybe pelliculosa: Description

 The cap of P. pelliculosa is initially sharply cone-shaped, and expands slightly over time to become broadly bell-shaped, but it never expands to become completely flat.
 The cap margin is pressed against the stem initially, and for a short time is appendiculate (has partial veil fragments hanging from the margin).
 The caps of mature specimens are smooth, sticky, and have translucent radial striations that reach dimensions of 0.8 to 2 cm in diameter.
 The color ranges from umber to isabella (dark dingy yellow-brown) when the mushroom is moist, and changes to pinkish-buff when dry.
 The cap margin can have a greenish-gray tinge.
 The cap cuticle is a thin gelatinous covering that can be peeled off.

 The gills have an adnate attachment to the cap, are narrow to moderately broad, closely spaced, and eventually separate from the stem.
 Young gills are cinnamon-brown in color, with lighter edges, but darken in maturity because they become covered with the dark spores.
-The stem is 6 to 8 cm long by 1.5 to 2 mm thick, and roughly equal in width throughout except for a slightly enlarged base.
-The lower region of the stem is brownish in color and has silky "hairs" pressed against the stem; the upper region is grayish and pruinose (lightly dusted with powdery white granules).
+The stem is 6 to 8 cm long by 1.5 to 2 mm thick, and roughly equal in width throughout except for a slightly enlarged base; rather pliant but rigid.
+The lower region of the stem is brownish in color and has silky fibrils pressed against the stem; the upper region is grayish and pruinose (lightly dusted with powdery white granules).
 The flesh turns slightly bluish or greenish where it has been injured.
 The application of a drop of dilute potassium hydroxide solution on the cap or flesh will cause a color change to pale to dark yellowish to reddish brown; a drop on the stem produces a less intense or no color change.

 The spore print is purplish brown.
 Under the microscope, the spores appear dull purple-brown.
 They are ellipsoid to somewhat egg-shaped, and, according to Singer's original description, measure 8–10 by 4–5 μm.
 A later study of specimens collected from British Columbia, Canada, instead reported a larger spore size range of 10–13 by 6–7 μm.
 The spores have an apical germ pore.
 The basidia (spore-bearing cells) are four-spored, hyaline (translucent), and measure 22–35 by 7–10 μm.
 There are abundant cystidia that form a sterile band on the edges of the gills (cheilocystidia); these cystidia are smooth, inflated, and fusoid-ventricose (enlarged in the middle and tapered toward both ends) with a sharp tip, and measure 25–30 by 6–9 μm.
 The cap cuticle (an ixocutis) is made of a layer of roughly horizontal, gelatinized, wavy, hyaline hyphae that are 0.8–5.5 μm in diameter.